rapidfish/personnummer/README.md

 ## Java API to handle everything Swedish Personnummer

-The goal for this project is to provide an accurate and comprehensive Java API to handle Swedish Personnummer-, Samordningsnummer- and hopfully also to cover Swedish Organisationsnummer (Implemented but still some work in progress).
+The goal for this project is to provide you with an accurate and comprehensive Java API to validate, extract built in information, or simply produce a Personnummer with a valid checksum.
+The API can handle both Personnummer and Samordningsnummer.
+Eventually, this api will also cover all things Organisationsnummer (implemented, but still "work in progress" and needs more testing).

 Background
 Before starting a project like this project I did some research to see if others already had a solution in place.
 But to my surprise I did not find anything that satisfied me as a programmer.
 And since this is still being the case 2024, i keep on trying, adding unittests and refaktoring the code until it reaches "perfection".